nlp2ct-shijie/BM-NART/README.md

     ├── TransformerBackwardDecoder.py        # The implementation of backward transformer decoder
     ├── TransformerBackwardDecoderLayer.py   # The implementation of backward transformer decoder layer
 ```
+## Citing
+Please kindly cite us if you find our papers or codes useful.